 Disclosure omission Adjusted?
 The Authority received a capital receipt of £0.379m which was disclosed under operating activities.
 The amount received should be disclosed under investing activities. ✓ On receipt of the draft financial statements it was noted that there was a small difference between the total usable reserves per the balance sheets and the movement in reserves statement. ✓ The critical judgement note did not include narrative assessing the group boundary and in particular the judgement to not consolidate RED 1. ✓ The movement in reserves statement included in the draft financial statements included reference to a prior period adjustment in error.
 This has been removed. ✓ Two events after the balance sheet date were disclosed.
 On review it was concluded that these were not such events and have been removed. ✓ Our work on investments identified that there were £1.5m of investments classified as short terms which on review were found to be long term.
-These have been classified as long term. ✓ On receipt of the draft financial statements it was noted that the EFA did not agree to the CIES.
-This has now been corrected.
-4 In pensions note 30 it was noted that the bought forward balances were the 2018/19 figures rather than the 2019/20.
-This has now been corrected. ✓ During the course of the audit a number of small disclosure amendments were made to the financial statements.
-These have not been reported separately due to their insignificant nature. ✓
+These have been reclassified as long term. ✓ On receipt of the draft financial statements it was noted that the EFA did not agree to the CIES.
+This has now been corrected. ✓ In pensions note 30 it was noted that the bought forward balances were the 2018/19 figures rather than the 2019/20.
+This has now been corrected. ✓ Note 4 to the financial statements does not set out the impact on the values disclosed within the financial statements should there be changes to key assumptions.
+This is required by the code.
+This will be adjusted in future years and we have therefore raised a recommendation within appendix A of this report.
+X Travel and subsistence expenses were not included in Note 21 - Members' Allowances in the draft statement of accounts.
+The Authority have adjusted the note to disclose the value of these expenses. √